gsauthof/adf2pdf/README.md

 The script assumes Tesseract version 4, by default.
 Version 3 can be used as well, but the [new neural network system in Tesseract 4][8] just performs magnitudes better than the old OCR model.
-As of mid 2018, there is no stable version 4, yet, but since the beta version is so much better at OCR I can't recommend it enough over the stable version 3.
+Tesseract 4.0.0 was released in late 2018, thus, distributions released in that time frame may still just include version 3 in their repositories (e.g. Fedora 29 while Fedora 30 features version 4).
+Since version 4 is so much better at OCR I can't recommend it enough over the stable version 3.

-Tesseract 4 notes:
+Tesseract 4 notes (in case you need to build it from the sources):

 - [Build instructions][2] - warning: if you miss the
   `autoconf-archive` dependency you'll get weird autoconf error